splitice/ngx_http_redis/README.md

 nginx HTTP redis module
 --

-This branch is maintained by Mathew "SplitIce" Heard (<http://www.x4b.org>) and is not the primary branch.The only intended modification in this branch is the upgrade of the protocol used in the Redis GET request to use he newer Unified Request Protocol allowing for spaces in the key name.
+This branch is maintained by Mathew "SplitIce" Heard (<http://www.x4b.org>) and is not the primary branch.
+The only intended modification in this branch is the upgrade of the protocol used in the Redis GET request to use he newer Unified Request Protocol allowing for spaces in the key name.
 This brings full compatibility with agentzh's SRCache (<https://github.com/agentzh/srcache-nginx-module/>) module.

 Description:
 --